Prompting Multilingual Large Language Models to Generate Code-Mixed Texts: The Case of South East Asian Languages: Results

-Given that Singlish is an English-based creole language that has lexicalized a lot of words from many languages such as Malay, Chinese, Tamil, Cantonese, and Hokkien, it is difficult to disambiguate loanwords and code-mixing beyond entities (such as Hokkien expressions "lah", "leh", and "loh").
-Therefore, we classify the model success based on whether the generated sentences contain Singlish expressions (e.g. interjections, lexicalized phrases of languages without standardized writing system and etc\footnote{A reference list can be seen at \url{https://en.wikipedia.org/wiki/Singlish_vocabulary}}).
+Given that Singlish is an English-based creole language that has lexicalized a lot of words from many languages such as Malay, Chinese, Tamil, Cantonese, and Hokkien (e.g., ``lah,'' ``leh,'' and ``loh,'' etc.), it is difficult to disambiguate loanwords and linguistic elements.
+Therefore, we classify the model success based on a binary scale of whether the generated sentences contain Singlish expressions (e.g., interjections, lexicalized phrases of languages without a standardized writing system)\footnote{A reference list can be found at \url{https://en.wikipedia.org/wiki/Singlish_vocabulary} }.
 In Figure~\ref{fig:singlish-all-models}, we see that ChatGPT and InstructGPT (davinci-003) have up to a 96\% success rate in generating Singlish sentences, whereas Flan-T5-XXL and BLOOMZ have a near-zero success rate.
-Furthermore, we find that ChatGPT is also capable of translating Singlish expressions into Standard English expressions (Figure~\ref{fig:singlish-translations}).
+Furthermore, we find that ChatGPT is also capable of translating Singlish expressions into Standard American English (Figure~\ref{fig:singlish-translations}).

+While ChatGPT is capable of generating fluent and natural Singlish (Figure~\ref{fig:naturalness}), we observe semantic inaccuracies in their word choices that are discernible by native speakers.
+In Figure~\ref{fig:code-mixing-prompt-templates}(b), ChatGPT generates an English-Malay code-mixed phrase ``sotong and chilli sauce'' where ``sotong'' is a Malay word for ``squid.''
+Upon first inspection, the sentence appears syntactically sound but native speakers found the analogy between familial connections and the dish (squid with chili sauce) to be semantically confusing.

 OpenAI's documentation of model differences\footnote{\url{https://help.openai.com/en/articles/6779149-how-do-text-davinci-002-and-text-davinci-003-differ}}---more specifically, that davinci-003 can produce higher-quality writing, process more complex instructions, and generate longer content than davinci-002---does not adequately explain why ChatGPT and davinci-003 significantly outperform davinci-002 and other multilingual LLMs in generating Singlish text.
 We hypothesize that the performance gap may be due to the larger presence of Singlish in OpenAI's training data.
-Singlish is not only one of the most well-researched non-standard Englishes \citep{sin2017}, but also uses the English alphabet and Latin script systems (unlike many other SEA languages), which potentially makes it easier for LLMs to scrape and parse data in this language.
+Singlish is not only one of the most well-researched dialects of English \citep{sin2017}, but it also uses the English alphabet and Latin script systems (unlike many other SEA languages), which potentially makes it easier for LLMs to scrape and parse data in this language.